Ander-RL/Numantium/README.md

 Project for learning C++, Direct3D...

-Based on the youtube tutorial serios of The Cherno. https://github.com/TheCherno/Hazel.git
+Based on the youtube tutorial series of The Cherno. https://github.com/TheCherno/Hazel.git